ekingan/rad-server/README.md

 - Lack of tests - I found it very difficult to find any decent documentation about creating affective tests for graphql/prisma.

-- Lack of good error handling
+- Lacks good error handling